mmorandi/MBDyn-web/Documentation/Research.md

   ![NASA logo]({{ "/userfiles/documents/research/meatball6.gif" | relative_url }})

-If you think there is an error in any of the above reported links, or if you have suggestions about info that should be present in this list, please contact mbdyn@aero.polimi.it.
+If you think there is an error in any of the above reported links, or if you have suggestions about info that should be present in this list, please contact [mbdyn@polimi.it]("mailto:mbdyn@polimi.it").